 In March 2020, the SBA board met to vote for the creation of the SBA Mali.
 Unfortunately due to the Covid19 pandemic, the official opening has been postponed to October 2020.
 Dr Seydou Sow, President of the Real de Bamako Sports Association made a rugby pitch available to the SBA Mali at the Modibo Keïta Stadium, Djikoroni district in Bamako to welcome the Black Angels’ young rugby players.
 Rugby training has started since October 2020.

 An after-school tutoring room offered by the ATC Mali Group was built and installed at the entrance to the stadium to accommodate 25 young girls who have been receiving after-school tutoring classes three times a week since July 2021.
 This classroom was inaugurated on 20 June 2021 by our board members and in the presence of the Mr. Mossa Ag Attaher, Minister of Youth and Sports, in charge of Civic Education and Citizen Construction did us the honour of presiding over the ceremony.

 As for the health component of the SBA Mali, a young renowned obstetrician gynaecologist was in charge of our medical dispensary since August 2021.
 She was replaced in July 2022 by Aoua Keïta.
-Our new nurse of the SBA Mali is present every Saturday from 2:00pm to 3:00pm at the centre to offer medical check-ups and care to the children of SBA Mali.
+Our new nurse of the SBA Mali is present every Saturday from 2:30pm to 4:00pm at the centre to offer discussions about healthcare to our girls and medical check-ups and care to the children of SBA Mali.

 The SBA is now reaching out to disadvantaged children in Mali.
 And again, lives will be changed thanks to the great game of rugby!
 A wonderful story is being written.